 Healthy Cinnamon Rolls!
 I’m all about creating healthy-ish alternatives to classic recipes, and these healthy cinnamon rolls are the ultimate upgrade.

-Light and fluffy, these cinnamon rolls are naturally sweetened with coconut sugar (aka free of refined sugar), are partially made with whole-wheat flour, and use just a fraction of the butter that most recipes do.
+Light and fluffy, these cinnamon rolls are naturally sweetened with coconut sugar (free of refined sugar), made with whole-wheat flour, and use a fraction of the butter that most recipes do.

 This recipe is: